a4rwa/Analyze-NYSE-Data/README.md

 # Analyze-NYSE-Data

 objectives of the project :
-•	conduct an analysis of Kaggle's NYSE S&P 500 Dataset and create a presentation to share findings.
+•	conduct an analysis of NYSE S&P 500 Dataset and create a presentation to share findings.
 •	develop a dashboard for a Profit and Loss Statement.
 •	create a Financial Forecasting Model using three scenarios.